2ndSightLab/ai-tracker/fixed.md

 6/4/2026 2:27 Let's go.
 Unlocking and logging in.

+🟢 The menu is wrong again.
+Instead of fixing repeat curent step it added the name of the current step to the top of the menu which is redundant.
+I told it to leave the name and remove the repeat step as that is fine and to update the readme - AGAIN.
+It failed to update the readme last time with the missting information.
+Then after I asked it to do that apparetly number 1 never worked at all so it's spinning it's wheels fixing a whole bunch of code right now and probably breaking something else.

+🟢 After deloying archive lambda which is another project and worked it throws a resource already exists error.
+I keep telling it not to prduce errors and duplicate code.
+The existence can be checked without generating an error and that is an incorrect result.
+Errors should be generated when theare are ACTUALLY ERRORS.

+🟢 After filtering a list if there is only one item make it teh default.

+🟢 unbound variable after updateing role code in archive lambda.
+That happens way too much.
+I ahve a rule to prevent it but agents don't follow the rules half the time.

+🟢 switched from 4.6 to 4.8 in bootstrap project

 🟢 And... while trying to fix that did to much and broken even mroe code.

 🟢 And....it broke a working menu so fixing that again.

 🟢 archive lambda didn't use the shared assume role code was doing it's own thing.
 GEEZ.
 It spun it's wheesl forever on something so dang simple.
 I had to stop it multple times.
 Told it to follow the patterin gin the bootstrap role.
 It didn't.
 I told it what file to look at it did it wrong.
 I gave it the code and said create a wrapper script (which is like the bootstarp project and is like 6 lines of code).
 It copied all the code out ouf the shared role assumption file.
 I told it to delete that file and create a file with exactly the code I gave it and what to name it and in about 3 lines of additional output it was done.
 It's like it's intentionally trying to get control of the role assumption code and mess it up.
 I know the model itself has no intentions but what was it trained on that causes it to do that?
-It meses up role asumption a LOT and tries to duplicate it rather than use shared code.
+It meses up role asumption a LOT and tries to duplicate it rather than use shared code. (implemented that yesterday testing now)

 🟢 Fix the menu after every error message to be consistent to use the common step completion menu so I don't have to keep exiting the program and startin gover when something goes wrong.